 If the reported change affects your eligibility for Medical Assistance, your case will be reviewed and you will be notified of the outcome.
-If you apply or are reviewed for another program provided by social services [such as SNAP (Food Stamps) or TANF (Temporary Aid to Needy Families)], the eligibility worker may be able to renew your Medical Assistance at the same time and extend your coverage for another 12 months from that date.
+If you apply or are reviewed for another program provided by social services [such as SNAP (Supplemental Nutrition Food Program, formerly known as Food Stamps) or TANF (Temporary Assistance to Needy Families)], the eligibility worker may be able to renew your Medical Assistance at the same time and extend your coverage for another 12 months from that date.